 - Quit smoking for at least 6 weeks prior to your procedure – smoking slows the healing process, increases risks for infection and other complications, and interferes with wound healing, all of which may lead to significant scarring and unpleasant results

 - Quit taking certain herbs, medications, and supplements prior to surgery

 Recovery After Breast Augmentation

-Immediately following your procedure, you will be fitted with surgical dressing and a surgical bra.
+Immediately following your procedure, you will be fitted with a surgical dressing and a surgical bra.
 For the first 48 hours, you will need to allow yourself plenty of time to rest.
 It is necessary that you refrain from showering during this time and also arrange for help with household duties.
-After 48 hours you may remove the bra and surgical dressing, shower, then replace the bra for support.
+After 48 hours, you may remove the bra and surgical dressing in order to shower, and then make sure to replace the bra for support.